xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 ## Dial-out method

 When using the dial-out method, most of the configuration is done on the routers.
-The telegraf configuration is simpler, although some processor plugins are used to transform and standardize the data.
+The Telegraf configuration is simpler, although some processor plugins are used to transform and standardize the data.

 ### XR configuration

 The configuration on the router must define the address and port of the collector as well as the transport and encoding use.
-Here for simplicity the grpc no-tls is used, therefore no certificate are required.
+Here for simplicity the grpc no-tls is used, therefore no certificate is required.
 For production network, it is recommended to use TLS for data encryption.

 Two sensor-path are defined for both input and output QOS interface statistics.
-Finaly the sensor group is associated to the destination, telemetry data will be sent every 10 seconds.
+Finally the sensor group is associated to the destination, telemetry data will be sent every 10 seconds.

 ```
 telemetry model-driven